gaf3/cnc-forge/Input.md

 ## required

-If a field must of a value, add a required:
+If a field must have a value, add a required:

 ```yaml
 description: An example